 At the outset, I want to say that I have never been a Jehovah’s Witness (JW), and no one in my family is/was a Jehovah’s Witness.
 This is important because JWs are not permitted to read anything by ex-members of the church.
 Therefore, any JW who has stumbled upon this article should feel free to read without fear that they are doing anything forbidden by their church.

-Remini recently announced that she will be giving a voice to those who have experienced abuses within the Jehovah’s Witnesses (JW), in a similar exposé-style as her series about Scientology, which will chronicle what happens to JW members who try to leave their religion.
-The series, which is scheduled to air next year, features one of our own Women in Apologetics apologists (and contributor to this article), ex-JW Cynthia Hampton!
+Remini recently gave a voice to those who have experienced abuses within the Jehovah’s Witnesses (JW), in a similar exposé-style as her series about Scientology.
+The show, which aired on November 13, 2018, featured one of our own Women in Apologetics apologists (and contributor to this article), ex-JW Cynthia Hampton!
 You can watch it online here.

 A Crash Course in Jehovah’s Witnesses

 I remember one of the first times I met a JW.
 Probably like many of you, it was at my front door.
 Two JW missionaries knocked and offered to share a Watchtower Magazine with my family.
 My parents didn’t ever slam the door in their faces; instead, we’d politely tell them that we were Christians, and usually they would leave.
 This has rarely happened in my adulthood because of where we live, but I do remember living at our last house and seeing a lot of JW missionaries wandering around our neighborhood on weekends.
 My husband and I did what my parents did–we told them we were Christians, and they left.